top of page

 IMG_1766.JPG

 Pollination ecology has often viewed plant-pollinator interactions in terms of abundance – how many flowers, and how many pollinators.
-However, we would never simply count the number of trees in a forest to estimate carbon storage, so pollination ecologists need to do better in this area.
-So far, little work has examined whether variation in pollinator behavior (nectar vs. pollen foraging, order or plant visits, etc.) or traits (body size, tongue length, hairiness, etc.) affects the actual benefit that plants receive per pollinator visit.
-Using these methods we have estimated the pollen deposition rates of rare and declining bee species for a paper that is in revision at Ecology.
+Less work has examined whether variation in pollinator behavior (nectar vs. pollen foraging, order or plant visits, etc.) or traits (body size, tongue length, hairiness, etc.) affects the actual benefit that plants receive per pollinator visit.
+Using these methods we have estimated the pollen deposition rates of rare and declining bee species (Ecology 2023).

-Plant and pollinator ecology of the Cajun prairie
+Plant and pollinator ecology of threatened Louisiana habitats

 silphium.png

 The gulf coastal prairie in Louisiana (known locally as the Cajun prairie) once occupied 2.5 million acres, but only a few hundred acres remain.
-While there has been considerable interest in the native plants of the Cajun prairie, much less is known about their pollinators.
 We want to understand which pollinators are key for the reproduction of prairie plants, and which plants are important for the nutritional needs of pollinators.
 Building this knowledge could help guide and improve ongoing restoration efforts in the prairie.
-This work has been funded by the Louisiana Department of Education, and a grant from the U.S. Fish and Wildlife Service will continue to fund the work starting in 2023.
+This work has been funded by the Louisiana Department of Education..

 bottom of page